retirement savings | november 26, 2024

 Consolidation typically involves a rollover of assets from old 401(k)s into a Traditional individual retirement account (IRA) or combining assets from multiple IRAs or nonretirement accounts into accounts held with one company or investment firm.
 It is also usually possible to roll assets from an old 401(k) plan into an active 401(k) plan, but the process and requirements are typically plan‑specific.
 The benefits of streamlining include:

-1. Easier Monitoring
+1. Easier monitoring

 Consolidating your accounts will mean fewer statements to reconcile and review at the end of each time period.
 This, in turn, makes it easier to understand your overall balances, asset allocation, individual performance contributors (and detractors), and potential opportunities for improving your portfolio positioning.
 Another bonus is that fewer accounts and year‑end tax forms will mean a simpler tax preparation process—a common objective for retirees and preretirees alike.

 Manually compiling your balance details (and performance information) from multiple account statements by entering them into a tracking spreadsheet can prove cumbersome.
-Not only that, but it may result in erroneous or incomplete data entries.
+Not only that, it may result in erroneous or incomplete data entries.

 There are apps and services that summarize your accounts across different financial institutions.
-These tools, known as aggregation services, can be helpful but not always seamless.
+These tools, known as aggregation services, can be helpful but are not always seamless.
 For example, they may lack analysis features and require frequent re‑input of login information.
 And when it comes time to execute withdrawals or other transactions, the accounts are still separate, which can make enacting changes difficult.
 When it comes to retirement planning, simplicity is often a key contributor to getting and staying on track.

-2. Comprehensive Portfolio Management
+2. Comprehensive portfolio management

 The T. Rowe Price Summit Program